eclipse-che/che-plugin-registry/README.md

       volumes:           # volumes required by plugin
         - mountPath:
           name:
-      ports:             # ports exposed by plugin
+      ports:             # ports exposed by plugin (on the container)
         - exposedPort:
       commands:          # commands available to plugin container
         - name: